TeamTopologies/Team-Shape-Templates/README.md

 When using the team shapes to create your own diagrams there are a number of constraints that should be applied:

+- There is always an implied **flow of change from left to right** in the diagram (with apologies to people more familiar with a right-to-left flow!).
+- A key aspect of Stream-aligned teams is that they have end-to-end responsibility for a flow of change to the live services/systems, with no hand-offs to other teams.
+There should therefore be no other team between a Stream-aligned team and their customers/users (on the right of the diagram).
-- Team and X-as-a-Service shapes should be solid to represent their long-lived nature
+- Team and X-as-a-Service shapes should be solid to represent their long-lived nature.
-- Collaboration and Facilitation shapes should be 50% transparency to represent the more short-lived nature of the interaction
+- Collaboration and Facilitation shapes should be 50% transparency to represent the more short-lived nature of the interaction.
-- Stream-aligned teams should never provide an X-as-a-Service directly
+- Stream-aligned teams should generally never provide an X-as-a-Service directly.
+Instead, data or serviecs from the Stream-aligned team should be made available "as a Service" via a platform of some kind.

+Remember these guidelines:

-- Use diagrams as a starting point for meaningful discussion, they are visuals to drive conversations around needs and evolution
+- Use diagrams as **a starting point for meaningful discussion**; they are visuals to drive conversations around needs and evolution.
-- Any diagrams you create will be a "snapshot" of your current landscape, use them to visualize and present potential issues that may need to be addressed
+- Any diagrams you create will be a "snapshot" of your current landscape; use them to visualize and present potential issues that may need to be addressed.

 ### Designed for color vision deficiency